 “Diversity in a team reduces the risk of bias, encourages creativity and improves productivity” Rebecca Lin, a Partner in our China Healthcare team

-- Good decisions and great ideas are usually the product of iterative thinking within a small group of people where both diversity and trust is high
+- Good decisions and great ideas are usually the product of iterative thinking within a small group of people where both diversity and trust are high

 - Diversity makes good business sense but being inclusive is also a moral and social imperative, and a guaranteed way for work to be more fun and rewarding

-- Homogenous investment teams are not reflective of the real world and potentially missing a deeper understanding of consumer behaviours
+- Homogenous investment teams are not reflective of the real world and potentially miss a deeper understanding of consumer behaviours

 A few of the female entrepreneurs that inspire us:

 - Tania Boler, Founder of Elvie - an entrepreneur, scientist and campaigner for women's health and the creator of a new 'femtech' category

 - Laura Urquizu, CEO of Red Points - a very impressive leader who is demonstrating that diverse teams can be an asset in our industry

 - Denise Che, CEO of Wisers - she has the humility and a desire to accept her imperfections and learn from her mistakes, rather than the idealistic attainment of being perfect and 'having it all'!